Nail Drill

 Scope of delivery:

-1x IQ Nails flame-shaped cutter attachment standard cross-cut 5
+1x IQ Nails diamond nail cutter attachment with standard grit 2.1

 In stock